 Eligible PDFs have access to benefits designed with the continuing health and well-being of you and your families in mind.
-These benefits include basic health coverage (BC Medical Service Plan), extended health and dental care, and access to the Employee and Family Assistance Program (EFAP).
+These benefits include extended health and dental care, and access to the Employee and Family Assistance Program (EFAP).

 Eligibility for Benefits